thanlong/VMOSPro_RootXposed_Terminal/README.md

    This feature will be very useful when you want to install a game with an obb file but you run out of internal memory.
    You can revert back to internal storage at any time.

 10. **Dual space**: Create second space, switch between two space easily.
 Two independent space on one virtual space.
+You can clear data on dual space.

 ### Benefits